Diabetes can’t be explained as well as most of us would like it to be.

-Like we already mentioned, it is not just genetics which plays a part here.
+As we already mentioned, it is not just genetics that plays a part here.

 Someone can have a long line of diabetes in their family and not develop the disease themselves; while someone else who hasn’t had a single case in their family history develops it due to unhealthy eating habits and lifestyle choices.

 How to Reduce the Risk of Passing On Diabetes?

 Those who already fear they may have a higher risk of developing diabetes than others (genetics) should take the necessary steps to reduce that risk.